 We received an interesting comment today, left by a Kaiser Permanente physician on Donna and Jack Berlin’s post about their son Sean’s death at Kaiser Walnut Creek.

-Robert identified himself as a “non Kaiser physician,” despite proof from our traffic logs that he was posting from a KP facility.
+Robert accessed the site via a Google search for “Robbie Pearl” (the head of TPMG), and he identified himself as a “non Kaiser physician,” despite proof from our traffic logs that he was posting from a KP facility.
 He then went on to praise Kaiser and imply that sites like ours that criticize KP contribute to insurance companies spreading the fear tactics that interfere with health care reform.
 Huh?
 Did he forget that Kaiser Permanente is in fact an insurance company, otherwise known as an HMO?
-Kaiser supports health care reform all right, but only based on its own corrupt model, which incentivizes the withholding of medical care, and then forces patients into its rigged mandatory binding arbitration system to deal with the fallout.
+Kaiser supports health care reform all right, but only based on its own corrupt model, which incentivizes the withholding of medical care and then forces patients into its rigged mandatory binding arbitration system to deal with the fallout.
 How he believes this will lead to a medical system with LESS negligence in it is anybody’s guess.

-Anyway, we think the exchange is important enough to deserve its own post, for a couple of reasons.
-First, for the simple reason that someone needs to call these people on their BS.
+Anyway, we think the exchange is important enough to deserve its own post for a couple of reasons.
+First, because someone needs to call these people on their BS.
 And second, because we often receive comments like this, arguing from the logical fallacy that KP shouldn’t be criticized because the same problems occur elsewhere in our medical system.
 That whole “but everybody else is doing it” defense just doesn’t fly.

 We’ve said it before and we’ll say it again: It is not impossible to get good medical care at Kaiser Permanente.
 What IS impossible is getting them to take responsibility and make restitution when something does go wrong.
 And THAT in a nutshell is what makes Kaiser Permanente’s health plan and health care provider in one model more harmful than most other insurance companies.
 Our reply is below.